-3 Evolving robot controllers directly in analog electronics: Exploiting the dynamics of an evolvable physical medium
+3 Evolving Robot Controllers directly in analog electronics: exploiting the dynamics of an evolvable physical medium rithms to the design of electronic circuits [75,24,76,96,25,41].

-An interesting area that uses evolutionary methods to exploit unconventional dynamics is that of evolvable hardware for robot control.
-Evolvable hardware (EHW), or evolutionary electronics [117], is the application of evolutionary search algorithms to the design of electronic circuits [24, 25, 41, 75, 76, 96].
 This is a field in which our group has made recent advances, namely, the first demonstration of transistor level analog electronic controllers evolved directly in hardware for non-trivial visually guided robot behaviours [40].
 This section describes this work and puts it in the context of recent developments in evolutionary robotics (ER) [90, 123].
 In particular, it highlights how unconventional dynamics can be exploited for sensorimotor control by evolving controllers in a physical medium, thus tapping directly into its spatiotemporal properties, and how new kinds of fast simulations can be used to evolve behaviours off-line that seamlessly transfer to reality.